Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Experiments and Discussions

-In this section, we evaluate the full integration and real-world performance of our hierarchical MA-LLM framework.
-The system is implemented on a ROS-based aerial-ground robotic platform comprising a Unitree Go1 quadruped robot and a custom-designed quadrotor equipped with SLAM capabilities~\cite{yunong}.
-Figure~\ref{fig:robots} presents the hardware setup and illustrates the interaction between the robots and the letter blocks.
-The reasoning layer is powered by a prompted \texttt{Gemini-pro-2.0} LLM.
+In this section, we validate the robustness of our hierarchical MA-LLM framework under real-world conditions, using the environment setup described in Section~\ref{subsec:system-env}.
+Figure~\ref{fig:robots} presents the real-world hardware setup and illustrates the interaction between the robots and the letter blocks.

-As established in previous sections, the LLM- and VLM-based modules have already been thoroughly compared against representative baselines in terms of planning, perception.
-However, it is important to note that even the latest Vision-Language Navigation (VLN) approaches~\cite{VLN}, while effective for single-agent semantic navigation, lack the capacity for high-level reasoning, task decomposition, and multi-agent assembly operations required in our scenario.

-Here, we assess the effectiveness of the integrated system in interpreting and executing complex user instructions in real-world assembly tasks.
-Specifically, we evaluate the system’s capabilities in task decomposition, zero-shot detection, semantic labeling, and robotic planning and control.